trajanov/BigDataAnalytics/Installations-HowTos/How-To-Run-PySpark-Jobs-on-Dataproc-Serverless.md

 Substitute the following arguments with values specific to your Google Cloud environment.
 - --project
 - --region
 - --history-server-cluster with the fully qualified name of your PHS cluster.
-The fully qualified cluster name in the following command is provided as "projects/met-cs-777-434703/regions/us-east1/clusters/cs777-assignment-1-phs" where "met-cs-777-434703" is the project name, "us-east1" is the region, "cs777-assignment-1-phs" is thw PHS cluster name you had given in the previous command.
+The fully qualified cluster name in the following command is provided as "projects/met-cs-777-434703/regions/us-east1/clusters/cs777-assignment-1-phs" where "met-cs-777-434703" is the project name, "us-east1" is the region, "cs777-assignment-1-phs" is the PHS cluster name you had given in the previous command.
 - PySpark file path in GCS which is provided as "gs://met-cs777-assignment1/Yawale_Pankaj_Assignment_5.py" in this command.
 - --properties which takes Spark driver and executor related settings that are desired in your case.
 You can use this option to override the default setting provided by Dataproc Serverless.
 If you keep the same settings as in the command below, your Spark job will run with 5 executors with 4 cores each and 4 cores for the driver.
 Memory is managed by Dataproc Serverless.
 - spark.app.name with the name that you would like to give to your Spark job